go-pkgz/auth/README.md

 ## Status

-The library extracted from [remark42](https://github.com/umputun/remark) project.
-The original code in production use on multiple sites and seems to work fine.
+The library was originally extracted from the [remark42](https://github.com/umputun/remark) project.
+The code is in production use on multiple sites and has proven to be stable and reliable.

-`go-pkgz/auth` library still in development and until version 1 released some breaking changes possible.
+Version 1.x is stable and in maintenance mode.
+Version 2.x is now the actively developed branch, and we recommend using it for all new projects.